com-lihaoyi/mill/docs/pages/1 - Intro to Mill.md

 ]
 ```

-`mill show visualizePlan` is similar except that it shows a graph of the entire
+`mill show visualizePlan` is similar to `mill show visualize` except that it
-build plan, including dependencies not directly resolved by the query.
-Targets
+shows a graph of the entire build plan, including tasks not directly resolved
-directly resolved are shown with a solid border, and dependencies are shown with
+by the query.
+Tasks directly resolved are shown with a solid border,
-a dotted border.
+and dependencies are shown with a dotted border.

 The above command generates the following diagram:

 ![VisualizePlan.svg](VisualizePlan.svg)

-Currently, visualizePlan does not support graphs that contain external modules.

 ### clean